Prophet Muhammad (peace be upon him) and the Taking of Poison:

 "The sun eclipsed in the life-time of Allah's Apostle on the day when (his son) Ibrahim died.
 So the people said that the sun had eclipsed because of the death of Ibrahim.
 Allah's Apostle said, "The sun and the moon do not eclipse because of the death or life (i.e. birth) of some-one.
 When you see the eclipse pray and invoke Allah."
 [Saheeh Bukhari, Volume 2, Book of Eclipses, Hadith number 153]

 Notice how the companions of the Prophet (peace be upon him) erroneously believed that the sun had eclipsed due to the death of his son.
-If Muhammad (peace be upon him) were a false prophet, he would have easily used the opportunity to take advantage of the situation and affirm what his companions were saying and that is that the sun was eclipsing due to the death of his son.
+If Muhammad (peace be upon him) had been a false prophet, he would have easily used the opportunity to take advantage of the situation and affirm what his companions were saying, which is that the sun was eclipsing due to the death of his son.
 However, we see that the Prophet (peace be upon him) was forthright and denied that this was the case and that the sun and the moon do not eclipse because of the death of anyone.
-Here, we see that the Prophet (peace be upon him) was sincerely speaking the truth instead of using the chance to impress the people by affirming their erroneous beliefs.
+Here, we see that the Prophet (peace be upon him) sincerely spoke the truth instead of using the chance to impress the people by affirming their erroneous beliefs.

 Second Argument:

-At the 14th minute, 39th second of the video, Wood said:
+At the 14th minute and 39th second of the video, Wood said:

 There are thousands of ways to die.
 Do you really think it's a coincidence that Muhammad died in exactly the way the Qur'an said he would die if he is a deceiver and a false prophet?
 Looks like divine judgment to me.